Nidux/NiduxRest/README.md

 $response = Niduxrest\Request::post('http://mockbin.com/request', $headers, $body);
  ```

-If you wish to further customize the properties of files uploaded you can do so with the `Niduxrest\Request\Body::File`
+If you wish to further customize the properties of files uploaded you can do so with the `Niduxrest\Request\Body::prepareFile`
 helper:

 ```php